 Enter resale, which ThredUp defines as the sector of the broader secondhand market that includes more curated assortments, with options that are primarily if not exclusively online.
 “We’re at the very beginning stages of a whole next wave of growth and resale that’s actually being fueled by brands and retailers,” Marino said.
 The number of fashion firms that have dipped into secondhand has soared by 275 percent from 2020, creating more choices for even the most fickle of shoppers, he added.
 ThredUp’s own resale-as-a-service platform, which powers the pre-loved inventories of companies such as Madewell and Target, onboarded 30 customers in 2021.
 It expects to have a total of 40 by year’s end.

 Demand is equally voracious.
 In 2021, the U.S. secondhand market saw a record growth of 32 percent, the report said.
 It’s further expected to more than double by 2026 to surpass $82 billion.
 A similar pattern is forming in regions such as Africa, Asia, Australia, Europe and South America, which ThredUp scrutinized for the first time since it rolled out its inaugural report in 2013.
-Secondhand apparel, it said, is becoming a “global phenomenon” with an expected growth of 127 percent by 2026, or three times faster than the overall clothing market.
+Secondhand apparel, it said, is becoming a “global phenomenon” with an expected growth of 127 percent by 2026, or three times faster than the overall clothing market, amounting to some $218 billion.

-Secondhand apparel is expected to grow 127 percent by 2026, or three times faster than the overall clothing market.
+Secondhand apparel is expected to grow 127 percent by 2026, or three times faster than the overall clothing market, amounting to some $218 billion.

 The United States is still the locus of much of resale’s boom, thanks, in part, to the emergence of technology and online marketplaces that have made partaking in pre-loved easier.
 Consumers in the United States, Marino said, are embracing secondhand “in droves.”
 Of the consumers GlobalData surveyed in 2021, 53 percent said they’ve purchased secondhand garments during the year, an increase of 22 points from 2020.
 They’re also becoming sellers, with 57 percent of those surveyed making a buck from their castoffs in 2021.